inesp/inesp.github.io/_posts/2019-07-29-consistent-hashing.md

   Let's say that our `some_hash_function` creates integer values between 0 and 1023.

-- Next you need to choose the number of partitions or `slots`.
+- Next, you need to choose the number of partitions or `slots`.

   Let's say we will have 4 partitions.